“My parents think I quit smoking.”

 Others are less tragic, and they reflect just how much social media rules our lives: “I don’t like the taste of coffee,” a woman tells Eduarte.
 “I can’t even stand hot coffee.
 But sometimes I buy it anyway just so I can take a picture of it.”

 UPDATE: Eduarte has completed the 100 Days of Secrets series.
+It will be on exhibit at ASPACE Greenbelt in Makati City, Philippines starting September 10, 2017.

 Terence Eduarte’s 100 day project called 100 Days of Secrets has a simple-yet-alluring premise: tell him a secret and he’ll create a picture of you for free.
 Read the confessions he received below.